-With earth day on the mind it is a good time to make some small eco-friendly changes in your life; including your dental routine.
+With earth day on the mind, it is a good time to make some small eco-friendly changes in your life; including your dental routine.
 A better environment starts little by little with eco-friendly practices.
-While you’re keeping your mouth heathy, why not take some steps to help keep the Earth healthy too?
+While you’re keeping your mouth healthy, why not take some steps to help keep the Earth healthy too?

-Even though the planet is about 70 percent water, only one percent of it is clean enough to use.
+Even though the planet is about 70 per cent of water, only one per cent of it is clean enough to use.
 You can help conserve that, by being aware of how much water you use when brushing your teeth.
 You could save several gallons of water every day.

 Turn the water off while you brush your teeth, then turn it back on to rinse.